 What are California’s insurance requirements for salvage vehicles?

 California state law requires registered owners to have insurance on their motor vehicles.
-While it may be harder to find an insurance company to insure a revived salvage vehicle, there are California insurance providers that may do so.
-They might only sell you liability coverage, which covers injury to other individuals and damage to their vehicles, but not full coverage to you or your vehicle.
+While finding an insurance company to insure a revived salvage vehicle may be harder, some California insurance providers might cover your vehicle.

 California car insurance laws require every vehicle on the roadways to be insured.
 In 2006, the state increased its vehicle liability insurance laws so all insurance companies must report insurance status information to DMV for all private-use vehicles and allow law enforcement and court personnel access to DMV records to verify California vehicles are insured.